Mystical Men and Long Hair

 Have whatever hair you want – It’s a personal choice

 Some people prefer to have shorter hair or lose their hair.
 And some find short hair, especially on men more aesthetically pleasing while others love long locks.
 Mystics and Gurus are often depicted as having long hair and Ancient Greek Deities and other Mythological figures had long hair.
 Sorcerers and Wizards, such as Merlin had long hair and some controversial historical figures like Rasputin.
 On the flip side though in some spiritual practices they remove their hair.
-Jesus is depicted as having long hair and the biblical story of Moses saw him lose his power when his lover Delilah betrayed him and had a servant cut his hair.
+Jesus is depicted as having long hair and the biblical story of Samson saw him lose his power when his lover Delilah betrayed him and had a servant cut his hair.

 Spirituality and Long Hair